 No, HPV is a virus so if you do have an HPV infection, it will be in the whole area inside your vagina.

-Most women don't find it painful.
+Most people don't find it painful.
 Women who have taken self-samples in our previous studies have not reported any particular problems.
-Feedback from women is that they find the test easy and convenient to do.
+Feedback is that they find the test easy and convenient to do.
+In studies of trans men and non-binary people, pain was not reported but some found positioning the swab difficult.

 If you have followed the instructions, you can rest assured that you have almost certainly taken the sample correctly.
-We know that women can take good quality samples themselves.
+We know that people can take good quality samples themselves.

 It is best if you wait until your period has finished.